nelsonaloysio/networkx-temporal/docs/source/examples/metrics.rst

 Common metrics
 ##############

-This section showcases some common metrics available for temporal graphs and its snapshots, that is, the individual (static) graphs that compose a :class:`~networkx_temporal.TemporalGraph` object after calling :func:`~networkx_temporal.TemporalGraph.slice`.
+Both static and temporal graph metrics can be calculated from a :class:`~networkx_temporal.TemporalGraph` object.
+This section showcases a few common examples using some of NetworkX's built-in functions and algorithms.

 .. note::

    Contributions are welcome!
-If you would like to see a specific metric for temporal graphs implemented, please feel free to submit a pull request on the package's `GitHub repository
+If you would like to see a specific algorithm for temporal graphs implemented, please feel free to submit a pull request on the package's `GitHub repository
    <https://github.com/nelsonaloysio/networkx-temporal>`__.